hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

         "description": "which wavelength filter was active for this image", "type": "double",
         "units": "angstrom",
-        "fill": NaN
+        "fill": "NaN"
       },
       { "name": "contains_active_region",
         "description": "boolean indicator of active region presence: 0=no, 1=yes", "type": "integer",
         "units": null,
-        "fill": NaN
+        "fill": "NaN"
       }
      ]
 ```

 This example shows what the `parameters` portion of a HAPI `info` response would look like for a set of solar images.
-The parameter names `solar_images` is given a `stringType` of `uri` and has a `mediaType` and `scheme` specified.
+The parameter name `solar_images` is given a `stringType` of `uri` and has a `mediaType` and `scheme` specified.
 There are also other parameters that could be used on the client side for filtering the images by wavelength or cadence.